EastAgile/movey-webapp/docs/GUIDES.md

 ## Staging

-To deploy to [our staging website](https://movey-app-staging.herokuapp.com), first:
+To deploy to [our staging website](https://movey-app-staging.herokuapp.com), please follow this procedure:

 - Login to Heroku and set up `staging` to track https://git.heroku.com/movey-app-staging.git
 - Checkout to the latest `development` branch